Gaelic Park: History

 Gaelic Park was bought by the Gaelic Athletic Association of Greater New York (GAA) in 1926.
 It started off as a very rough pitch that served as a social center for the many Irish immigrants to The Bronx.
 With the absence of film centers and other entertainment complexes, hurling at the park was the main entertainment.

 The GAA ran the park for about 10 years until it was forced into bankruptcy, after which the city took over the land.
 The property was then leased again in 1941 to John "Kerry" O’Donnell, who with the help of his family and friends ran the park, dance hall, and tavern.
 For several years, it was called "Croke Park" after the main GAA stadium in Dublin.

+In 1947, John "Lefty" Devine became the public address announcer and the play by play announcer for Gaelic Park.
+He did both jobs for at least 18 years until 1965.
+Devine was born in New York.
+His father was born in Newmarket-upon-Fergus, County Clare and his mother was born in Mullinahone, County Tipperary.
+In 1965, it took Mr. Devine about 6 hours to announce the 5 games played there each Sunday.
+Mr. Devine was the play-by-play announcer at the Polo Grounds in a Gaelic football match of Meath vs. New York.

+In 1964, Robert F Kennedy attended a game at Gaelic Park.
+He addressed the crowd with a microphone.
+Jokingly, he said to the crowd "Every morning before breakfast my children say 'Up Wexford.'"
+His paternal grandparents were from New Ross, County Wexford.

+As of 1965, Gaelic Park had a capacity of 12,000 people.

 The Grateful Dead performed in Gaelic Park on August 26, 1971, to a crowd of 15,000 fans.
-It would be the last time the band would perform in their original quintet configuration of Jerry, Phil, Pig, Billy and Bobby.
+It would be the last time the band would perform with their original quintet.
+Other major bands of the 1970s played here as well, e.g., Chicago, Edgar and Johnny Winter, The J. Geils Band, and several others.

-The park was taken over by Manhattan College in 1991.
+The park was taken over by Manhattan University in 1991.
 The college has kept up the traditions of Gaelic Park, as well as doing some significant renovations, and now also uses it for home games of lacrosse, rugby, soccer, and softball.

 In early 2007, a $3 million renovation of Gaelic Park began.
 FieldTurf was laid out to replace the natural pitch, which made it more durable for both American and Gaelic sports.
 In addition, facilities for softball were improved, and the installation of stadium lighting made night games possible.

 In April 2019, the banquet hall of Gaelic Park was torn down and replaced with support from the GAA, the Irish Department of Foreign Affairs, and other donations and sponsors.